rahul-barthwal-buck/GridStucture_in_jQuery/README.md

 # Currently working in progress....

-# Before Running, please run the table script on MS SQL server.
+# Before Running Project, please create GridStructure as DataBase and then run the table script and stored procedure script on MS SQL server.